How do I use the airbrush system?

 What colors can I use with airbrushing?
 Can I use gel colors?

-- We recommend you use non-expired Cookie Countess Airbrush Colors (because we stand by the quality of our product!).
-You cannot use gel colors, oil colors, powdered colors, or any homemade colors (natural dyes, etc) in this machine.
-Before using inspect your airbrush color be sure there are NO solid or thick, goopy pieces in your airbrush color.
+- You cannot use gel colors, powdered colors, or any homemade colors in this machine.
+Before use, inspect your color to be sure there are NO solid or thick pieces in your airbrush color.
+The airbrush color should be thin and not gel-like.

 A word on using older colors or other brands: